dengking/programming-language/docs/C-family-language/C-and-C++/Pointer-and-array/Array/stackoverflow-How-do-I-use-array-in-C++.md

 ```

 Note that the array itself is still allocated as a single block in memory.

+### Arrays of pointers

+You can overcome the restriction of fixed width by introducing another level of indirection.

 #### Named arrays of pointers